 Here are the four fundamental things I learned:

-- It’s Not for Everybody – just because the program can save you money doesn’t necessarily mean it’s right for your child.
-There are many other considerations such as maturity level, initiative, course load, scheduling, etc. There is so much to consider here; I will explore it further in a follow-up post.
+- It’s Not for Everybody – just because the program can save you money doesn’t necessarily mean it’s right for your teen.
+There are many other considerations such as maturity level, initiative, course load, scheduling, etc. There is so much to consider here.

 - Varying Entrance Requirements – each university and technical college has different requirements to participate.
 Some differences include test score requirements, ages that can apply, semesters they can attend, and so on.
 You’ll want to research the requirements for the schools you want to consider.
 Most schools have dual enrollment requirements posted on their websites.